euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 This paper gives an overview how the Python ecosystem can be used to build a software platform for high-content digital microscopy.
 Our achievement demonstrates Python is well suited to build a framework for big data.
-Despite Python is a high level language, we can handle a large amount of data efficiently by using powerful C libraries and GPU.
+Despite Python is a high level language, we can handle a large amount of data efficiently by using powerful C libraries and GPU processing.

 First we gave an overview how to store and handle virtual slides using Python, Numpy and the HDF5 library.
 Different methods to store the images of the fields of view within a dataset was